 Hong Kong presents few fears for the foreign visitor, even for a a first timer.
 It has a booming economy, well developed infrastructure, a modern transport system and a thoroughly diverse culture which welcomes everybody.

-However, it’s a fact that this is the fourth most densely populated place in the world and if you’re trying to figure out where to stay in Hong Kong first time the sheer volume of choice can present a problem.
+However, it’s a fact that this is the fourth most densely populated place in the world and if you’re trying to figure out best places to stay in Hong Kong first time the sheer volume of choice can present a problem.

-The following is a guide to some of the neighbourhoods in Hong Kong and should enable you to choose which is the best area to stay in Hong Kong for you.
+The following is a guide to some of the popular neighborhoods in the city and should enable you to decide where to stay in Hong Kong as a tourist and corporate travelers.

 If you decide to stay in Kowloon then you won’t be alone.
 This is where nearly half of the population of Hong Kong live.
 If you’re coming to Hong Kong for corporate reasons then this is probably the best place for you to stay.